dankeboy36/esp-exception-decoder/README.md

    - On Linux and macOS, it's under `~/.arduinoIDE/plugins`.
      > **ⓘ** If you encounter issues, refer to the [_Installation_](https://github.com/arduino/arduino-ide/blob/main/docs/advanced-usage.md#installation) section of the documentation for Arduino IDE _3rd party themes_.
 The steps are very similar.

+### Update

+To update to the latest or a more recent version of the decoder extension, simply copy the new version file into the same `plugins` folder alongside the current version.
+The Arduino IDE will automatically use the most recent version of the extension.
+If desired, you can delete the older version to keep your plugins folder organized.

 ## Usage

 1. Open a sketch in the Arduino IDE and verify it.